Home » Blog » On My Mind » Loving Libraries: Old, New, Burned Down

 A faraway library

 In 2001, my husband and I travelled for nearly a month around Turkey, visiting many sites, including some along the sparkling Mediterranean shore.
 A most memorable stop along the beach is the ancient town of Ephesus.
-I was awestruck by the ruins at Ephesus: the large amphitheatre, the row of market stalls, and especially the Celsus Library, the third largest library in the ancient world.
+I was awestruck by the ruins at Ephesus: the large amphitheater, the row of market stalls, and especially the Celsus Library, the third largest library in the ancient world.

 From my years in a Bible-based cult (The Way International) I was long familiar with Ephesus.
 If you’ve read the Apostle Paul’s letter (in the New Testament of the Bible) to the Ephesians, you know it focuses on what he wanted them to believe about Christ, not much else, certainly not any challenging and conflicting ideas they might encounter at their local library to help them think critically.
 By their very nature, libraries’ have always threatened restrictive ideologies.
 Of course, there were many folks back then, I imagine, who didn’t know how to read, but they could always ask someone who did to read from those well-stored manuscripts.